eToro Review – A Complete Beginner’s Guide

 eToro (Europe) Ltd., a Financial Services Company authorised and regulated by the Cyprus Securities Exchange Commission (CySEC) under the license # 109/10.

-eToro AUS Capital Pty Ltd. is authorised by the Australian Securities and Investments Commission (ASIC) to provide financial services under Australian Financial Services Licensce 491139.
+eToro AUS Capital Pty Ltd. is authorised by the Australian Securities and Investments Commission (ASIC) to provide financial services under Australian Financial Services Licence 491139.

 eToro (UK) Ltd, a Financial Services Company Authorised and regulated by the Financial Conduct Authority (FCA) under the license FRN 583263.

-There is a $25 withdrawal fee + conversion fees if you withdraw a currency the is not USD (between 50-250 pips).
+The withdrawal fee is $5 for global and $0 for US users + conversion fees if you withdraw a currency that is not USD (between 50-250 pips).

 eToro’s platform as a whole is a joy to use.
 Its interface is responsive, intuitive, and packed with handy features.
 Add a decent selection of cryptocurrencies to this, and you can really get a lot out of the exchange e.g. trading and opening positions in Bitcoin, Ethereum, Ripple, Litecoin, and more.